- Aubert de Gaspé’s Manoir, Saint-Jean-Port-Joli (south shore of the St Lawrence River)

 Le Bon Pasteur, by François Baillairgé, circa 1775, guilded and painted wood sculpture. (photo by Patrick Altman/courtesy Musée du Québec and The Canadian Encyclopedia).

 Remember Thomas Chandler Haliburton and l’abbé Sigogne (father Jean-Mandé Sigogne) organizing Nova Scotia.
 L’abbé Sigogne had learned English during the years he had spent in England and he and Haliburton were both refined and well-educated gentlemen.
-See Related Blogs, bottom of post.
+See Related Articles, at the bottom of this post.

 But what of the seigneurs?
 Louis-Joseph Papineau was a seigneur.
 Would he have been guillotined?
 However, let us examine the Seigneurial System before things get “curiouser and curiouser” (Alice in Wonderland).